 Animals often get a raw deal.
 Shelters are full of unwanted pets and many factory farms treat animals as little more than a “product.”
 Our home state of Kentucky is ranked as the worst state to be an animal in.

-In July of this year, we will be hosting the first annual “Ponies in the Park,” a community event in the city of Erlanger.
-It will feature hand led pony rides, a large petting zoo, inflatables, food and other family entertainment.
-All proceeds for this event will go to organizations that support homeless pets in Kentucky.
+Every other year, we will host our own fundraiser, “Ponies in the Park,” a community event in the city of Erlanger.
+It features hand led pony rides, a large petting zoo, inflatables, food and other family entertainment.
+All proceeds for this event go to organizations that support homeless pets in Kentucky.
 The next Ponies in the Park will be held in 2020.

 About our Animals